dojo/docs/util/doctools/generate.rst

 See Also
 ========

-- `Dojo documentation tools overview <util/doctools>`_
+- :ref:`Dojo documentation tools overview <util/doctools>`
-- `API doc syntax <util/doctools/markup>`_ - how to markup API documentation in your code
+- :ref:`API doc syntax <util/doctools/markup>` - how to markup API documentation in your code
-- `Viewing the API output data <util/doctools/viewer>`_ - how to setup and load the extracted API data into a web-based viewer
+- :ref:`Viewing the API output data <util/doctools/viewer>` - how to setup and load the extracted API data into a web-based viewer